vernonalbertabc/Learning_examples/README.md

 # Machine Learning and Image Processing Tutorials and Examples

-## This repository contains code examples for Machine Learning and Computer Vision
+## This repository contains code examples for Machine Learning and Computer Vision based on Udemy courses on Machine Learning by Jose Portilla

 ### Computer Vision Projects
 ```